-Before formatting a hard drive partition, you'd better back up all the important files and data that you want to keep (Formatting will destroy all data, take special care when performing the operation).
-The free backup software - AOMEI Backupper Standard could help you create a backup for those data.
+Before formatting a hard drive partition, you'd better back up all the important files and data that you want to keep (Formatting will delete all data, take special care when performing the operation).
+The free backup software - AOMEI Backupper Standard can help you create a backup for those data.

-If AOMEI Partition Assistant recognize there is any program running on the drive which you are trying to perform, you will receive a notice from Partition Assistant to urge you to close that program.
+If AOMEI Partition Assistant recognize there are programs running on the partition which you are trying to format, you will receive a notice from Partition Assistant to let you close these programs.

-To ensure the operating system works properly, AOMEI Partition Assistant will not allow you to format system partition and boot partition.
-However, if you do need to format system partition or boot partition, you need to create a bootable media with AOMEI Partition Assistant first, after that, you can format these partitions by entering Bootable Media.
-In this situation, you should reset the start order of your computer from the original location to the bootable media you created.
+To ensure the operating system can work properly, AOMEI Partition Assistant won't allow you to format system partition and boot partition.
+However, if you really need to format system partition or boot partition, you need to create a bootable media with AOMEI Partition Assistant first, after that, you can format these partitions by entering the bootable media.
+In this situation, you need to reset the first boot sequence of your computer from the original location to the bootable media you creates.
 To do this, sometimes, you need to change the BIOS (Basic Input/Output System) settings of your PC.

 To Format Partition

-Step2: In the pop-up window, you could reset the partition label, file system, and the cluster size (smaller cluster size makes less wasting of disk space, and we usually recommend you use the default size if you don't know which one is better).
-Click OKto confirm the changes.
+Step2: In the pop-up window, you can reset the partition label, file system, and the cluster size (smaller cluster size makes less wasting of disk space, and we usually recommend you use the default size if you don't know which one is better).
+Click OK to confirm the changes.

-The formatting process will take some time, so please allow your computer to finish this task before using it for anything else.
+The formatting process will take time to complete the operation, please let your computer to finish this task before using it for anything else.

-Formatting doesn't erase the data once and for all and anyone can successfully recover data from a formatted partition with commercial software.
-If you want to erase all data to prevent data from recovering with the help of related softwares (partition assistant can do this with its Partition Recovery Wizard), we suggest you to use the “Wipe Partition”.
+Formatting won't erase the data once and for all and anyone can successfully recover data from a formatted partition with data recovery software.
+If you want to erase all data to prevent data from recovering with the help of related software (AOMEI Partition Assistant can do this with its Partition Recovery Wizard), we suggest you use the “Wipe Partition”.

-For setting Cluster Size, the smaller of the cluster size may let your partition generates many file fragments during the process of the data read-write and the bigger cluster may waste less disk space, so we suggest you use this default cluster size.
+For setting Cluster Size: the smaller of the cluster size may let your partition generate many file fragments during the process of the data read-write and the bigger cluster may waste the disk space but the speed of the read-write for the disk will be faster.

-If you need to store some big files greater than 4GB to the partition, we suggest you to use NTFS to format due to the 4GB limitation of FAT32.
+If you need to store some big files greater than 4GB to the partition, we suggest that you can use NTFS to format due to the 4GB limitation of FAT32.